AvolitesLtd/TitanManual/prismdocs/prism/quick-start/save-and-load.md

 ---
 id: save-and-load
-title: "Save and Load"
+title: Save & Load
-sidebar_label: "Save and Load"
+sidebar_label: Save & Load
 ---

 When a project is saved in **Prism**, it will contain all application settings throughout the software.
 This includes all **Bank** and **Encode List** settings as well as those found within the application’s settings menu.